rajexcited/personal-finance-ui/test-cases/home/public-tc1.md

    - Home
    - Login
    - Signup
-3. Verify the footbar is displayed with necessary links and information.
+3. Verify the footbar is displayed with necessary links and information:
    - About
    - Contact
    - Feedback